kilbey-lyle/rockdrop/README.md

 #### Manage drop view
 This page contains all details about a single drop.
 It allows admin users to add product to future drops or view details, like products included within a drop.

+#### Create drop view
+This page will contain a form which allows you to create a new drop.
+When successful created opens on to the mange drop view.

 ## Wireframes